Supersonic aircraft

 As for the United States, it was in 1966 that the Federal Aviation Administration selected Boeing to build the American SST, the High Speed Civil Transport (HSCT).
 However, President Nixon cancelled the project in 1971 because it was too expensive.

-Concorde successes and disasters :
+Concorde successes and failures :

 Why was Concorde the only commercial aircraft ?